EinScan HX (handheld object scanning)

 As it has a blue laser mode, it is able to scan reflective or dark objects.

-Object must be stable when scanning, secure with blue tac if needed.
+Object must be stable when scanning, blue tac can be used to secure the object if needed.

 h3 subheading